Bumbulum: Manuscripts illustrating Saint Jerome's Instruments of Hieronymus or imitating those illustrations

-Other bumbulums in history
+Etymology

 Bagpipe or organ

 The word bombulum was probably derived from the same root as the bombaulios (βομβαύλιος) of Aristophanes (Acharnians, 866), a comic compound for a bag-pipe with a play on an insect that hums or buzzes.
 The original described in the letter, also from hearsay, was probably an early type of organ.

 Flatulists

 The term was also used for flatulists.
 According to a draft made by David Trotter for the Dictionary of Medieval Latin from British Sources, bumbulum may be named due to its sound resembling that of flatulence: an event was recorded in 1250, about the king's court on Christmas Day in 1173.
 Trotter quoted a Latin extract from the Liber Feodorum or Book of Fees in which the word was used; "Roland le Pettour had to perform the service of bumbulum to the king on Christmas Day in order to have the right to hold his land."